PaloAltoNetworks/pan.dev/products/prisma-cloud/docs/cspm/gcp-account-onboarding.md

 :::info

 - The token is valid for only 10 minutes.
 If your session extends beyond that limit, [refresh the session](/prisma-cloud/api/cspm/extend-session/) ![alt text](/icons/api-icon-pan-dev.svg).
-- Replace the generic `api.prismacloud.io` base url used in the example APIs with your url.
+- Replace the generic `api.prismacloud.io` base URL used in the example APIs with your URL.

 :::